ORESoftware/npm-link-up/README.md

 nlu init --interactive   # run this from within project x
 ```

-The reason you are using this CLI tool, of course, is because there are other local projects that
+The reason you are using this CLI tool, of course, is because there are other local projects that <br>
-are dependencies of project X. Your other local projects might have their own `.nlu.json` files, which in turn,
+are dependencies of project X. Your other local projects might have their own `.nlu.json` files, which in turn, <br>
 declare their own local dependencies.
-That is expected of course, and this tool is designed to link up all dependencies for
+That is expected of course, and this tool is designed to link up <br>
-every project in the hierarchy.
+all dependencies for every project in the hierarchy.

 The following is a simple .nlu.json file: